BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-3/Graded-Quiz-Week-3.md

 ## Question 3

 Which one of the following applies to a compiled programming language compared to an interpreted language?
-1 point

 - [ ] Better for websites and smaller processes that need to be repeated
 - [x] Takes longer to write the code, but it runs faster